Feature-Based Interpretable Surrogates for Optimization: Experiments

 \subsection{Knapsack Problems}

 In this section, we present computational experiments using our framework for the knapsack problem.
-We conducted experiments where the number of items $n$ (Section~\ref{subs::ex::knap::items}), the number of used training scenarios $N$ (Section~\ref{subs::ex::knap::scens}) and the dimension of solution features $F_S$ (Section~\ref{subs::ex::knap::features}) were varied.
+We place particular focus on experiments where the dimension of solution features $F_S$ was varied.
+The results of further extensive experiments, where the number of items $n$ and the number of used training scenarios $N$ were varied can be found in the Electronic Companion.

 All experiments were conducted using artificially generated data.
 The weights $w_i$ were uniformly sampled from the interval $[0.1,10]$.
 For our experiments we considered a fixed budget $C$ which was set to $\frac{1}{2} \sum_{i \in [n]} w_i$.
 For formulating the meta-solutions, the items were grouped as evenly as possible in $F_S$ sets.
-As described in Section \ref{subs::mod::ks} the budgets $C^k_f$, which are chosen as part of a meta-solution, do not necessarily sum up to the budget given as part of the instance $C$.
+As described in Section \ref{subs::mod::ks}, the budgets $C^k_f$, which are chosen as part of a meta-solution, do not necessarily sum up to the budget given as part of the instance $C$.
 Therefore, those were scaled before evaluation such that $\sum_{f \in [F_S]} C^k_f = C$ for all $k \in [K]$ while retaining their ratios.